martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5.lagda.md

 circles-equivalent = improve (Isomorphism to (Inverse from to-from from-to))
 ```

-# Circles to torus
+# Circles to torus (⋆⋆)

-Hint: will be a lot like the multiplication on the circle example.
+In the Lecture 4 exercises, you defined a map from the Torus to S1 × S1.
+In this problem, you will define a converse map.
+The goal is for these
+two maps to be part of an equivalence, but we won't prove that in these
+exercises.

+You will need to state and prove a lemma characterizing a path over a
+path in a path fibration.
+Then, to define the map S1 × S1 → Torus, you
+will want to curry it and use S1-rec and/or S1-elim on each circle.

 ```
 PathOver-path≡ : ∀ {A B : Type} {g : A → B} {f : A → B}